Chiral Homology of elliptic curves and the Zhu algebra: Examples

-Indeed the coefficient of $q^n$ in $H_I(q)$ is easily seen to be the number of partitions $(2^{i_2}, \ldots N^{i_N})$ of $n$ into parts of size at least $2$ and such that $i_k + i_{k+1} \leq s-1$ for $k=2,\ldots, N-1$.
-Gordon's generalisation {\cite[Theorem 7.5]{Andrews.Book}} of the Rogers-Ramanujan identity asserts that the generating function of the number of such partitions is exactly the product on the right hand side of (\ref{hilbert.vir}) above.
+\begin{nolabel} Our objective is to use Proposition (\ref{mour.prop}) to determine the Hilbert series of the ideal $I$.
+This is already done in \cite{mourtada}, but we repeat some details of the computation since the (conformal) grading we work with is slightly different than that used in \emph{loc. cit}.

-We remark that the algebras $R/I$ have also been studied in \cite{Kanade} in connection with principal subspaces of $\widehat{\mathfrak{sl}}_2$-modules.
+We parametrise the monomials in $R$ of degree $n$ by partitions $(2^{i_2}, \ldots, N^{i_N})$ of $n$ into parts of size at least $2$ (the listed partition corresponds to $x_0^{i_2} \cdots x_{N-2}^{i_N}$).
+By Proposition (\ref{mour.prop}) the quotient $R / \LT(I)$ is spanned by the monomials corresponding to those partitions in which $i_k + i_{k+1} \leq s-1$ for $k=2,\ldots, N-1$.
+Gordon's generalisation {\cite[Theorem 7.5]{Andrews.Book}} of the Rogers-Ramanujan identity establishes a product formula for the generating function of the number of such partitions.
+Namely